DMS metrics are used to measure the performance of application components.

-If you want to work with the preceding metrics, then you can use the
+For earlier releases, to work with the preceding metrics, you could use the

 getEndToEndMetrics methods of the

 In Oracle Database 10g, Oracle Java Database Connectivity (JDBC) supports end-to-end metrics.
-In Oracle Database 11g Release 2 (11.2), an application can set the end-to-end metrics directly only when it does not use a DMS-enabled JAR files.
+In Oracle Database 12c Release 1 (12.1), an application can set the end-to-end metrics directly only when it does not use a DMS-enabled JAR files.
 But, if the application uses a DMS-enabled JAR file, the end-to-end metrics can be set only through DMS.

 For more information about end-to-end metrics, refer to Oracle Database JDBC Java API Reference.